 If you can’t find your treasure at the Osu Kannon Temple’s antiques fair, then try the Osu Arcades.
-Located directly east of the temple are several covered arcades running parallel and perpendicular to one another and featuring over 1,200 stores selling anything from the kitsch to computers, cameras to trendy (even tacky) fashions, antiques, to new and used kimono and clothing, restaurants and cafes to variety and souvenir stores, and pretty much everything in-between.
+Located directly east of the temple are several covered arcades running parallel and perpendicular to one another and featuring over 1,200 stores selling anything from the kitsch to computers, cameras to trendy (even tacky) fashions, antiques, new and used kimono and clothing, restaurants and cafes, variety and souvenir stores, and pretty much everything in-between.
 Many of the shops offer Duty Free services for tourists too.

 The arcades have become famous for being the pop-culture center of not just Nagoya, but the world, as Osu is one of the venues for the annual World Cosplay Summit.
 Various pop-culture themed anime specialty shops, sci-fi goods outlets, Maid Cafés and costume shops cater to the many Cosplayers who gather there regularly.

-The Bansho-ji was the stage for a well-known historical episode in which a young and impetuous Oda Nobunaga arrived late for his father’s funeral, stormed into the temple in front of the gathered clan members and retainers and instead of gently offering incense, threw a handful of ashes at the alter and, knocking over the incense burners and tables, stormed out causing quite a commotion.
+The Bansho-ji was the stage for a well-known historical episode in which a young and impetuous Oda Nobunaga arrived late for his father’s funeral.
+Storming into the temple in front of the gathered clan members and retainers, instead of gently offering incense, Nobunaga threw a handful of ashes at the alter.
+After knocking over the incense burners and tables, he stormed out, causing quite a commotion.
 Nobuhide’s grave can still be seen here on the northern side of the temple complex.